eaasi/user-handbook/source/guide/administration.rst

 **************

 .. warning::
-  The Manage Node interface should *only* be visible to :term:`Admin` users. :term:`Managers <manager>` and :term:`Configuration Users <configuration user>` will not see this page in the EaaSI menu or be able to control any of the settings described.
+  The Manage Node interface should *only* be visible to :term:`Admin` users. :term:`Configuration Users <configuration user>` will not see this page in the EaaSI menu or be able to control any of the settings described.

 The Manage Node page has two primary sections: :ref:`node_management` for controlling the :term:`node` itself (emulators, OAI-PMH, computing